Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 ### Load the deposit account with ETH

 You need an Ethereum 1.0 account that contains the amount of ETH (plus gas) required to activate the validator.
-The `witti` testnet requires 32 ETH, and the account must be on Goerli.
+The `altona` testnet requires 32 ETH, and the account must be on Goerli.

 !!! tip